hoomano/mojodex/docs/design-principles/workflows/execute_workflow.md

 ```

 The `WorkflowExecution` is the epicenter of workflow execution.
 The function `run()` will:
-- Determine what is the current step to run
+- Determine what is the current step to run with what parameter and create the corresponding step execution object.
-- Eventually initialize current step's runs according to inputs if not done yet
-- Run current run of current step
+- Run current step
-- Ask for user validation once the run is done
+- Ask for user validation once the step is executed

 ![start_user_workflow_execution_from_form](../../images/workflow_execution/start_user_workflow_execution_from_form.png)